BooRuleDie/pAlembic/README.md

 ---

-Database credentials are stored plaintext in the conf.py, so if you're using pAlembic in production environment, give proper permission to the **conf.json** and **palembic.py**.
+Database credentials are stored plaintext in the conf.json, so if you're using pAlembic in the production environment, give proper permission to the **conf.json** and **palembic.py**.